GmrezaH/airgapped-kubespray/README.md

 ## Contributions and Support

 Feel free to open issues or contribute to this repository.
 For further questions or support, refer to the [Kubespray documentation](https://kubespray.io) or contact the maintainers of this project.

----

-## Contributions and Support

-Feel free to open issues or contribute to this repository.
-For further questions or support, refer to the [Kubespray documentation](https://kubespray.io) or contact the maintainers of this project.